aliencaocao/TIL-2024/README.md

-# DSTA BrainHack TIL-AI 2024
+# DSTA BrainHack TIL-AI 2024 - Team 12000SGDPLUSHIE

-## Team 12000SGDPLUSHIE

 ## Introduction
-TIL-AI 2024 has 3 tasks: Automatic Speech Recognition (ASR), Natural Language Processing (NLP) and Visual Language Modeling (VLM).
+TIL-AI 2024 comprised 3 tasks:
+* **Automatic speech recognition (ASR)** \
+    Convert radio-distorted and noisy audio into text.
+* **Natural language processing (NLP)** \
+    Convert text into structured data for controlling a turret.
+* **Vision-language modelling (VLM)** \

-ASR task is to convert radio-distorted and noisy audio into text.
-NLP task is to convert text into structured data for controlling a turrent.
-VLM is to locate a flying object in an image based on its description.
-The three tasks chains up in Finals to drive a DJI Robomaster's turrent in an simulated environment.
+    Locate a flying object in an image based on a textual description of its appearance.

+The three tasks were chained in the Finals to drive a DJI Robomaster's turret in a simulated environment.

 ## Team Members (in alphabetical order)
 * [Billy Cao](https://github.com/aliencaocao) (L): NLP/VLM